-I have been asked to do some follow-up articles on my article “Are We Fighting The Wrong Battles”, especially the part where I mentioned some shocking things I have heard from Baptist pulpits recently.
-This will be the first of five articles dealing with the five subjects mentioned:
+I have been asked to do some follow-up articles on an article where I mentioned some shocking things I recently heard from Baptist pulpits.

-Let me give a little testimony of my journey from being a Pentecostal to being a Baptist.
+Let me tell you a little of my journey from being a Pentecostal to being a Baptist.
 I was saved at the age of 17 in a Foursquare Gospel church (1958).
 God called me to preach shortly after my salvation.
-We moved from Pedley, CA, a small town just out side of Riverside, CA, to Palm Desert, CA. Since I could not find a Bible preaching church there I dropped out of church until I went in the Army in 1958.
+Four mounts after my salvation, we moved from Pedley, CA, a small town just out side of Riverside, CA, to Palm Desert, CA. Since I could not find a Bible preaching church there I dropped out of church until I went in the Army in 1959.
 I tried chapel services and was not fed so I quit trying until after I got out of the Army in 1969.
-Without going into the details, we started going to a small Baptist church, my wife was saved in this church and we were both baptized.
+Without going into the details, we started going to a small Baptist church.
+My wife was saved in this church and we were both baptized.
 It was in this church that God renewed my call to the ministry.

 Even though we were members of a Baptist church, we were not really Baptists at heart.
-I had some Pentecostal baggage I had to get rid of and I had some real problems with the idea of eternal security.
+I had some Pentecostal baggage I had to correct.
+I had some real problems with the idea of eternal security.
 It was because of a discussion with my pastor on this subject that I became a Baptist.
 My pastor convinced me that if I could show him from the Scriptures that he was wrong he would change.
 I knew that this was the kind of church I wanted to be part of.
-The Bible was our final authority, and if someone could show us we were in error using the Scriptures (properly of course), we would change.
+The Bible was its final authority, and if someone could show that they were in error from the Scriptures (properly interpreted of course), they would change.

-The first subject on our list is, “should we make a big deal over being a Baptist.”
+The first subject on our list of things to discuss is, should we make a big deal over being a Baptist.
 If we are talking about salvation and becoming a Christian, the answer is no. No group has a monopoly on the truth.
 Anyone who searches the Scriptures can find the truth, both for salvation and for living.

 If, on the other hand, we are talking about what any given denomination has given the world, the answer is definitely yes.

 In the beginning of this age we had those who followed “the way” and those who were called Christians.
+These were not denominational names, they were just what others said about them.
 In the middle of the second century we see the beginning of the doctrine of baptismal regeneration.
-This doctrine teaches that baptism is required for salvation and that it washes away original sin.
+This doctrine teaches that baptism is required for salvation, and that it washes away original sin.
 This caused a split among the churches.
 Those who remained faithful to the Scriptures would not accept the baptism of the churches who taught baptismal regeneration..

-With baptismal regeneration worldliness started creeping into the churches since unregenerate people became church members.
-Those who remained faithful to the Scriptures received two names from those who taught baptismal regeneration.
+Baptismal regeneration caused worldliness to come into the churches because unsaved people became church members.
+Those churches that remained faithful to the Scriptures received two names from those who taught baptismal regeneration.
 The most familiar of these names was Anabaptist, which means re-baptizers.
 The second, less known name, was Cathar.
-Cathar comes from the Greek word katharos and means pure.
+Cathar comes from the Greek word katharos, which means pure.
 These faithful churches were called the pure ones.

 There is an interesting fact about the Cathares that is worth telling.
-Of the seven churches in Revelation 2 & 3 there are two that do not have anything bad said about them, the church at Smyrna, and the church at Philadelphia.
-When we plot the historical centers where the Cathares flourished, the furthest east of these cities was the city of Philadelphia.
+Of the seven churches in Revelation Chapters 2 & 3, there are two that do not have anything bad said about them, the church at Smyrna, and the church at Philadelphia.
+When we plot the historical centers where the Cathares flourished, the furthest east of these cities was the city of Philadelphia in what is now Turkey.
 The Cathar movement spread west from there and covered most of Europe.

 During what we often call the “Dark Ages” there were some 50 to 60 million Cathares and Anabaptists killed for their faith.
 That is equivalent of a town of 50 to 60 thousand people being wiped off the map every year for the thousand years of the Dark Ages.